pwenig/gschool-blog/source/2014-04-30-frying-pan-to-fire.html.markdown

 ---
-title: Good Code Bad Food
+title: From the Frying Pan to the Fire
 date: 2014-04-30 14:18 UTC
 ---
 I was feeling fairly confident coming into our second month at gSchool.
 We have moved seamlessly from Sinatra to Rails.